luismond/tm2tb/README.md

 ### Using Part-of-Speech tags

 You can pass a list of part-of-speech tags to delimit the selection of terms.
-For example, we can get only adjectives:
+For example, we can get only adjectives and adverbs:

 ```python
 >>> extractor = TermExtractor(en_sentence)